 About the author

-Howard Makler is the co-founder and CEO of Innovation Refunds, a team of world-class tax attorneys and CPAs who have helped more than 10,000 companies receive over $1 billion in cash refunds.
-Co-owned by 100+ banks, its value is derived from its extended network of enterprise partners, financial institutions, cutting-edge technology resources, and trusted advisors.
+Howard Makler is the co-founder and CEO of Innovation Refunds, a team of highly qualified tax attorneys and CPAs who have helped more than 10,000 companies receive over $2 billion in ERC refunds.
+Innovation Refunds’ value is derived from its extended network of enterprise partners, financial institutions, cutting-edge technology resources, and trusted advisors.

-Professional ERC refund experts like Innovation Refunds make the fairly complicated process of making a claim simpler and more likely to be approved.
-Starting with a 12-minute qualification survey, its advanced software determines eligibility for the ERC refund.
-The team of experts then informs clients exactly what their business is entitled to with no upfront cost.
-From there, a business can elect to have Innovation Refunds submit all the necessary paperwork and handle any back and forth with the government.
-Once your refund is accepted and funds arrive to your business, Innovation Refunds takes a commission.
+ERC refund professionals like Innovation Refunds make the ERC process simpler for business owners.
+Starting with an approximately eight-minute survey, Innovation Refunds’ advanced software determines your business’s eligibility for an ERC refund.
+The team of professionals then estimates your company’s potential refund with no upfront cost.
+From there, you can choose to have Innovation Refunds submit all the necessary paperwork.
+Once your refund is accepted and funds arrive at your business, Innovation Refunds takes a commission.

 The information above is provided for educational and informational purposes only.
 It is not intended to be a substitute for professional advice and may not be suitable for your circumstances.
 Unless stated otherwise, references to third-party links, services, or products do not constitute endorsement by Yelp.